Synchrophasors and Synchrowaveforms for the Distribution Grid: The SoCal 28-Bus Dataset: Acknowledgments

 \section{Acknowledgments}

-We thank our partner facilities teams and distribution system operators for their collaboration and generous in-kind contribution during hardware installation.
+We thank our partner distribution system operators for their generous in-kind contribution during hardware installation.
 We thank George Lee for his technical guidance.
 We thank Nicolas Christianson and Verena Häberle for their comments and critiques during manuscript preparation.